Presented at 2:15pm in Mattie Silks on Thursday, November 17, 2022.#36362

 - Bringing the entire online curriculum to meet accessibility standards requires time, planning, and mindset

 - To educate and serve a large population of students and faculty, services should be scalable and organized.

 - To implement online course accessibility as a campus-wide mission, faculty and leadership buy-in is necessary.

 Cognitive/Learning, Deaf/Hard of Hearing, Mobility, Vision

-    Accessible Course Design, Accessible Educational Materials, Administrative/Campus Policy, Faculty Development & Support, Uncategorized, Universal Design for Learning
+Accessible Course Design, Accessible Educational Materials, Administrative/Campus Policy, Faculty Development & Support, Teaching about Accessibility in Curriculum, Uncategorized, Universal Design for Learning

-    Dr. Tania Heap is the Director of Learning Research and Accessibility based in the Center for Learning Experimentation, Application, and Research (CLEAR) at the University of North Texas (UNT).
-She has been involved in online and technology-enhanced learning initiatives in different capacities for over 15 years.
-Her background is in practice-based research in learning technology, design and methods in social-behavioral-educational research with human participants, digital accessibility and ADA compliance testing, faculty development, and instructional design for high-enrollment online classes and MOOCs.
+Dr. Tania Heap is the Director of Learning Research and Accessibility in the Center for Learning Experimentation, Application, and Research (CLEAR) at the University of North Texas (UNT).
+She is also an adjunct faculty in the Department of Psychology.
+Tania has been involved in online and technology-enhanced learning initiatives in different capacities for 18 years.
+Her interests lie in practice-based research in educational technology, digital accessibility and ADA compliance testing, VR accessibility, and the scholarship of teaching and learning (SoTL).

 Charlesa Olmstead, JD, is the Compliance Coordinator based in the Center for Learning Experimentation, Application, and Research (CLEAR) at the University of North Texas (UNT).
 With a strong background in litigation, she joined the CLEAR team in January 2022 to assess copyright risks and provide guidance to faculty on a variety of copyright, credit, and permissions issues in UNT courses and larger courses, such as MOOCs, as well as provide legal support to the department in any capacity needed.
 Her newly developed skill areas include testing for digital accessibility and ADA compliance testing.